 However PFRDA has suggested government to exempt scheme from tax, but that decision will only be taken by new government.

 Update: As per new notification by Finance ministry, under Direct Tax Code (DTC), NPS will also come under EEE and withdrawal will also be non-taxable from 2011.
-So New Pension Scheme could become the best long-term savings option.
+So national pension system could become the best long-term savings option.

 Where to apply for NPS